joshchang1112/AICup2019_Tagging-of-Thesis/README.md

 ### Output Embedding

+We tried two method to extract the information of the output embedding from the pretrain model.

+#### SEP Token
+We add the sep token between the sentences and extract its position of the output embedding as the representation of the sentence.

+#### Mean Pooling
+Mean pooling is applied over the output embedding of every words in the sentence to extract the information as the representation of the sentence.

+The comparison of the two settings is shown in the table below:

 Model |  Max Seq Length | Output Embedding  |  Validation F1 | Public Test F1 |
 ----- |:--------------: |:----------: | :-------------:| :-------------:|